EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 This was the first time I thought to tackle miniature golf as a computer game.
 Like the previous **Light Cycles** I went with a 2.1-dimensional look.
 Which is to say, it's more or less a top-down game but I added just a bit of an orthographic shear to it to suggest a hint of 3-dimensionality.

->  Later, when I began programming in color, I would revisit miniature golf in an unfinished app called **LiliPutz**.
+> Later, when I began programming in color, I would revisit miniature golf in an unfinished game called **LiliPutz**.

 This early B&W attempt consisted of two separate apps: **MiniGolf Editor** for creating the courses and **MiniGolf Player** for, of course, playing them.